Canon 1D X Mark II vs 1Ds Mark III

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1Ds Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the 1Ds Mark III uses Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.
+The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark III only has one slot.

 Connectivity comparison: Canon 1D X Mark II vs 1Ds Mark III